-Being an American in France, you will be a minority and may receive additional attention depending on your background and ethnicity, which may or may not be discrimination.
+Being an American in France, you may receive additional attention depending on your background and ethnicity, which may or may not be discrimination.
 People might judge you based on your ethnicity, disability, sexual orientation, religion, or gender.

 Before leaving, think about how to express your identity abroad.
 The way you define yourself in the United States might change in France and you may face stereotypes, questions and some curiosity concerning your identity.